mrismanaziz/Reforestation/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## What do you call two guys hanging out by your window?
+Kurt & Rod.